What is proposed by Dorset Council?

-WDDC is merging with other local councils to form the new unitary authority for Dorset.
-It will be the new Dorset Council which makes the decision about the allocation of housing land in the revised Local Plan.
-The new authority takes over on 1 April 2019 and elections to the new Council are on 2 May 2019.
+The new Dorset Council will make the decision about the allocation of housing land in the revised Local Plan.
+The new authority took over on 1 April 2019 and you can find details about the Council here.

 Where is the site?